 Jean Elshtain: Well, of course the University of Chicago is associated with the study of texts, and almost obsessive study of texts in some cases.
 So, I absolutely agree with what my friend and colleague has said.
 Let me add one other thing, and that is that I think universities should provide, and some do, a kind of civic space, especially on occasions of great importance.
 Occasions when we’ve been shaken or we’re disturbed, or we want to pursue some controversial issue.
 Universities should help to provide, again, literally a space for those discussions to go forward with professors and students so that, perhaps, out of the sort of tangle of views that are going around, so to speak, you can at least clarify what certain alternatives are.
 I was thinking, I am thinking of, of course, post-9/11, when I think some very important things happened on some college campuses.
 And on other campuses, there was a dearth – I mean, nothing – because people were afraid to have the discussion, they were afraid that intolerance might erupt and so forth.
 There has to be some courage shown by college administrators and so on in order to defend a kind of civic space at certain times in our shared civic life.

-Presenter: Well, it’s been an honor.
+Moderator: Well, it’s been an honor.
 Please join me in welcoming our speakers again.

 [End of Audio]